-If you don’t have a keyword strategy for generating organic traffic from your content and you’re blindly targeting queries, it will (probably) lead to one of the following errors:
+If you don’t have a keyword strategy for generating organic traffic from your content, it will (probably) lead to one of the following errors:

 - Guesswork: effectively taking multiple stabs in the dark until something works

-- Creating content for the sake of it: everybody else is doing it, so it must work, right?
+- Creating content for the sake of it: everybody else is marketing with content, so it must work, right?

 - Following keyword research tools to the letter: using lists of keywords to create content centred around the highest search volume or lowest (depending on what you’ve been reading)